jgoodall/docker-twemproxy/README.md

     etcdctl set /services/twemproxy/port 6000

 Finally, define the `etcd` peer `confd` should use as an [environment variable](https://docs.docker.com/reference/run/#env-environment-variables) using `-e ETCD_HOST=<host>:<port>` when you do the `docker run` to start the container.

+If you are running a coreos fleet for docker, you should be able to use the etcd on the docker0 interface on each host by specifying:

+    ETCD_HOST=172.17.42.1

+If you spin up a cluster of [docker-consul](https://github.com/progrium/docker-consul), the `CONSUL_HTTP_PORT` (default 8500) will be used to detect a consul server:

+    CONSUL_PORT_8500_TCP_ADDR=10.10.100.10

+This will automatically set the `CONSUL_HOST` at the IP address pointed to above, allowing for an automatic consul linkage discovery.

+Neither etcd nor consul is required for this docker image to function.

+If there are any environment variables for [docker linked containers](https://docs.docker.com/userguide/dockerlinks/) on the `REDIS_PORT` (default 6379).
+You can set this simulate this linkage manually by setting the environment variables:

+    REDIS1_PORT_6379_TCP_ADDR=10.10.100.11
+    REDIS2_PORT_6379_TCP_ADDR=10.10.100.12

+If you redefine the `REDIS_PORT` environment variable, be sure to update the port 6379 references in the above variables as well for proper linked container detection.

+On startup, a twemproxy yaml config file will be created pointing to them, and etcd or consul will be automatically populated as well.
+This means you can use environment variables and avoid having to use etcdctl manually to register new redis servers if you wish.

 ## Usage